tardisgo/tardisgo/README.md

 Then to run the tardis/Go.hx file generated above, for example in JavaScript, type the command lines:
 ```
-haxe -main tardis.Go -cp tardis -js tardis/go.js
+haxe -main tardis.Go -cp tardis -dce full -D uselocalfunctions -js tardis/go.js
 node < tardis/go.js
 ```
 ... or whatever [Haxe compilation options](http://haxe.org/documentation/introduction/compiler-usage.html) you want to use.
 See the [tgoall.sh](https://github.com/tardisgo/tardisgo-samples/blob/master/scripts/tgoall.sh) script for simple examples.
+Note that in this example "-dce full" causes Haxe to do dead code elimination and that "-D uselocalfunctions" is a tardisgo haxe flag to generate JS code that is more likely to be optimized by V8.

 The default memory model is fast, but requires more memory than you might expect (an int per byte) and only allows some unsafe pointer usages.
-If your code uses unsafe pointers to re-use memory as different types (say writing a float64 but reading back a uint64), there is a Haxe compilation flag for "fullunsafe" mode (this is slower, but has a smaller memory footprint and allows most unsafe pointers to be modelled accurately).
+If your code uses unsafe pointers to re-use memory as different types (say writing a float64 but reading back a uint64), there is a Haxe compilation flag for "fullunsafe" mode (this is slower, but has a smaller memory footprint and allows most unsafe pointers to be modeled accurately).
 In JS fullunsafe uses the dataview method of object access, for other targets it simulates memory access.
-Fullunsafe is little-endian only at present and pointer aritmetic (via uintptr) will panic.
+Fullunsafe is little-endian only at present and pointer arithmetic (via uintptr) will panic.
 A command line example:
 ```
 tardisgo mycode.go
 haxe -main tardis.Go -cp tardis -D fullunsafe -js tardis/go-fu.js